Gabbr1 is involved in HSPC proliferation and B-cell differentiation.

-Treatment of human umbilical cord blood progenitors with GABBR1 agonist results in increased long term engraftment after transplantation
+Treatment of human UCB progenitors with GABBR1 agonist results in increased long-term engraftment after transplantation.

 Hematopoietic and nervous systems are linked via innervation of bone marrow (BM) niche cells.
-Hematopoietic stem/progenitor cells (HSPCs) express neurotransmitter receptors, such as the g-aminobutyric acid (GABA) type B receptor subunit 1 (GABBR1), suggesting that HSPCs could be directly regulated by neurotransmitters like GABA that directly bind to GABBR1.
-We performed imaging mass spectrometry (IMS) and found that endogenous GABA molecule is regionally localized and concentrated near the endosteum of the BM niche.
-To better understand the role of GABBR1 in regulating HSPCs, we generated a constitutive Gabbr1 knockout mouse model.
-Analysis revealed that HSPC numbers were significantly reduced in the BM compared to wild-type littermates.
-Moreover, Gabbr1 null hematopoietic stem cells (HSCs) had diminished capacity to reconstitute irradiated recipients in a competitive transplantation model.
-Gabbr1 null HSPCs were less proliferative under steady-state conditions and upon stress.
-Colony assays demonstrated that almost all Gabbr1 null HSPCs were in a slow or non-cycling state.
-In vitro differentiation of Gabbr1 null HSPCs in co-cultures, produced fewer overall cell numbers with significant defects in differentiation and expansion of the B cell lineage.
-To determine if GABBR1 agonist could stimulate human umbilical cord blood (UCB) HSPCs, we performed brief ex vivo treatment prior to transplant into immunodeficient mice, with significant increases in long-term engraftment of HSPCs compared to GABBR1 antagonist or vehicle treatments.
+Hematopoietic stem/progenitor cells (HSPCs) express neurotransmitter receptors, such as the γ-aminobutyric acid (GABA) type B receptor subunit 1 (GABBR1), suggesting that HSPCs could be directly regulated by neurotransmitters like GABA that directly bind to GABBR1.
+We performed imaging mass spectrometry and found that the endogenous GABA molecule is regionally localized and concentrated near the endosteum of the BM niche.
+To better understand the role of GABBR1 in regulating HSPCs, we generated a constitutive Gabbr1-knockout mouse model.
+Analysis revealed that HSPC numbers were significantly reduced in the BM compared with wild-type littermates.
+Moreover, Gabbr1-null hematopoietic stem cells had diminished capacity to reconstitute irradiated recipients in a competitive transplantation model.
+Gabbr1-null HSPCs were less proliferative under steady-state conditions and upon stress.
+Colony-forming unit assays demonstrated that almost all Gabbr1-null HSPCs were in a slow or noncycling state.
+In vitro differentiation of Gabbr1-null HSPCs in cocultures produced fewer overall cell numbers with significant defects in differentiation and expansion of the B-cell lineage.
+To determine whether a GABBR1 agonist could stimulate human umbilical cord blood (UCB) HSPCs, we performed brief ex vivo treatment prior to transplant into immunodeficient mice, with significant increases in long-term engraftment of HSPCs compared with GABBR1 antagonist or vehicle treatments.
 Our results indicate a direct role for GABBR1 in HSPC proliferation, and identify a potential target to improve HSPC engraftment in clinical transplantation.